ChenYusong01/HELLO-WORLD/README.md

 # HELLOW-WORLD
-The beginning of the world
+The beginning of the world.
-I'd like to explore this new and developing ocean
+I'd like to explore this new and developing ocean.